Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 ### Identities are isolated between Edge and non-Edge endpoints

 If you have an existing Identity currently in Flagsmith, it will _not_ exist in our Edge API database.
 You have to create the Identity within the Edge API.
+This is done in the same way; Identities are lazily created when they are first seen.

 ## Identities are not viewable in the Dashboard